Mental Health Awareness

 60 days) No attendance certificate if the registration fee is not paid.
 Contact the Training Director @ 763.607.7667 or firstname.lastname@example.org for more information.

-Our training is designed for all sworn officers: police, sheriffs, corrections, park police, transit police, DNR officers, state patrol… also, county employees and mental health professionals who desire a more collaborative relationship with law enforcement when coming into contact with someone experiencing a mental health crisis.How Our Seminars Work
+Our training is designed for all sworn officers: police, sheriff deputies, corrections, park police, transit police, DNR officers, state troopers and security officers.
+Also, all county employees and other mental health professionals who desire a more collaborative relationship with law enforcement when coming into contact with someone experiencing a mental health crisis.How Our Seminars Work

 We use a combination of lecture, discussion, activities, and role-plays.
 We believe in “peer-based training.”
 In other words, cops should be talking to cops.